Are You Kicking Your Own Ass?

 During my favorite yoga class the teacher gave me a synchronous refresher on the importance and significance of mantras.

 Here’s what she said:

 Be mindful of negative thought forms that beat you up.

-If you repeat something over and over and over in your head it’s a mantra.
+If you repeat something over and over in your head it’s a mantra.